 Numerous filters are available after the search, e.g. Document Types (Article, Review, Meeting Abstract, ...).
 Filter entries can be selected via Refine or Exclude.

 Note: Web of Science Categories are journal-based thematic classifications and not article-based.

 Search for authors and institutions

 In Web of Science, all authors of a publication with all associated professional institutions are included according to the journal information.

-Author names can be searched for (or selected from the index) in the Author search field using last name and first letter(s) of the first name, e.g. Mustermann T, see screenshot.
+Author names can be searched for in the Author search field using last name and first letter(s) of the first name, e.g. Mustermann T.

 Notes: "Mustermann T" with quotation marks searches more precisely, since the search without is identical to Mustermann T* (several possible initials) and therefore searches more widely.
 Full first names, if available, are only listed since 2008.